elektronstudio/docs/README.md

 ## 4. Video broacasting / steaming

-There is also a web streaming platform where a **single client** can stream it's video and audio feed to a streaming server and all the other clients will receive the video as a HSL (MP4 for streaming) feed.
+There is also a web streaming platform where a client can stream it's video and audio feed to a streaming server and all the other clients will receive the video as a HSL (MP4 for streaming) feed.

 > Video streaming is high-bandwith media channel with noticable delay (starting from ~7 seconds until ~30 seconds) so it's not great for two-way realtime communication but great for one-side communication with large audiences.
 There can be exceptions of course, audience <-> performer interaction could work in some cases.

-### Steaming usage
+### Using steaming

 We are using the same streamkey for all the URLS and links.
 Here is the example where streamkey is `residence`: